Fitzpatrick handles Jaguars again, this time with Dolphins - WHIZ News

 JACKSONVILLE, Fla.
-(AP) — Different team, familiar result for Ryan Fitzpatrick against the Jacksonville Jaguars.
+(AP) — Ryan Fitzpatrick handles the Jacksonville Jaguars as well as anyone in the NFL.

 Fitzpatrick accounted for three touchdowns and led Miami to a 31-13 victory Thursday night, becoming the first NFL quarterback to notch six wins over the same opponent with six teams.

+“Fitz is out of his mind,” tight end Mike Gesicki said.
+“He’s (37) and playing like he’s 23.
+You see the fun he has.
+After I scored, we came off the field chest bumping and screaming.
+It’s so much fun to play with him.”

-The lopsided outcome also gave the Dolphins (1-2) their first double-digit victory in 39 games, ending the longest drought in the league.
+The lopsided outcome also gave Miami (1-2) its first double-digit victory in 39 games, ending the longest drought in the league.
+It was the first time the Dolphins have won a game by more than eight points since Dec.
+3, 2017, a 35-9 victory over Denver.

 Fitzpatrick completed his first 12 passes — a career high — as Miami scored touchdowns on its first three drives for the first time since 2011.
 He ended the night celebrating another victory over the Jaguars (1-2).